Changissnz/nu_merchant_principal/README.md

 construct ruled by social acceptance: if something is beneficial, there is no need to place it in the lens of a dichotomy of truth and deception.
-Conversely, if something is not, by any means including the dichotomy of truth and deception.
+Conversely, if something is not, by any other means, including the dichotomy of truth and deception.
 These statements are not a promotion or demotion of these views, but serve as a healthy reminder on the kind of rationales accepted by sentient thinking on many occasions.
-The statements can also be used by group members to build their base of analytical processes to judge the quality of their group-directed deception.
+The statements can also be used by group members to help build their base of analytical processes for judging the quality of their group-directed deception.

+Some examples on what is a group member deceived by group-directed deception.